Skip to main content

 Define and deploy a subgraph

-Navigate to the smart contract set that you connected to the middleware, go the details and open the IDE.
+Navigate to the smart contract set which you want to index, go the details and open the IDE.
 Here you will define the subgraph to set the indexing specifications, and deploy it so it can be loaded into the middleware.
+There are instructions included in the IDE to help you.

 Subgraph raw configuration